Oxfordshire Breastfeeding Support

 4. Rinse thoroughly with running water and place each part on the upturned lid of the container prior to drying.

-5. Dry the kit and the lid of the container on a paper towel or kitchen paper – not on a tea towel or cloth.
+5. Dry the kit and the lid of the container on a clean paper towel or kitchen paper – not on a tea towel or cloth.

 6. Place the kit in the clean, dry container and cover with the lid.